DMacGillivray/soccer-predictions/README.md

 This page - [Predicting Football Results with Statistical Modeling](https://dashee87.github.io/football/python/predicting-football-results-with-statistical-modelling/) - runs through a method for running a Poisson Regression applied to English Premier League data

 The modifications made to the original are as follows:
-+ The `statsmodels` Poisson Regression model is wrapped in a scikit-learn classifier wrapper
++ The `statsmodels` Poisson Regression model is wrapped as a scikit-learn style classifier
 + The season is split up into `game days` - a game day is a day during the season when at least one soccer game is played
-+ The game days are used to create a time series splitting function, so that all the prior season's results are used to predict a poisson mean for goals scored by every team playing on the current game day.
-The time series splitter walks through the season from beginning to end
++ The game days are used to create a time series splitting function, so that all the prior game days's results are used to predict a poisson mean for goals scored by every team playing on the current game day.
+The time series splitter walks through the season from beginning to end by game day
-+ At the start of the season, there is not enough data for the poission regression to run, so the predict data is filled with zeros
++ At the start of the season, there is not enough data for the poission regression to run, so the predicted probabilities are deliberately filled with zeros
 + As per the original methodology, the poisson means for each team are assumed to be independent, and a probability table is formed - shown below.
 The probabilities for Home Win, Draw, and Away Win are then summed from the table

 <p>